bmckenzie93/wild-water-world/README.md

 [10:46]
 I diddled around with the form styling just to play around with code today.
 I dont expect to keep anything that I did in the final form though.
 I actually think I will restyle this whole page to be honest.
 I will cap off this hour of code with a video or something but at least I got to touch code today!

+# 1/11/20 Tuesday (8:30pm - 9:00pm) {
+  I was working on a udemy course for javascript when the internet went out from the snow up here on the mountain.
+I spent the last of my stydy time tinkering around with the copy on the war zone page.
+}